Chart Color Schemes

 Morphett Vale - East is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Morphett Vale - East, as evaluated at the latest Census, comprised 84.1% houses and 16.0% other dwellings.
+Morphett Vale - East's dwelling structures, as per the latest Census, consisted of 84.1% houses and 16.0% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 89.2% houses and 10.7% other dwellings.
-Home ownership in Morphett Vale - East was 29.3%, with mortgaged dwellings at 43.8% and rented ones at 26.9%.
-The median monthly mortgage repayment was $1,300, below Adelaide metro's average of $1,452.
+Home ownership in Morphett Vale - East was at 29.3%, with mortgaged dwellings at 43.8% and rented ones at 26.9%.
+The median monthly mortgage repayment in the area was $1,300, below Adelaide metro's average of $1,452.
 Median weekly rent in Morphett Vale - East was $300, compared to Adelaide metro's $314.
-Nationally, mortgage repayments averaged $1,863 and rents were $375.
+Nationally, mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing